Hotel Ottilia: History

 In 1870, J. C. Jacobsen's Carlsberg Brewery was extended with an annexed brewery, which was leased by J. C. Jacobsen's son Carl Jacobsen after disagreements with his father.
-In 1880 J. C. Jacobsen terminated his son's lease and Carl founded his own brewery on a neighbouring premises.
+In 1880, J. C. Jacobsen terminated his son's lease and Carl founded his own brewery on a neighbouring premises.
 With his father's consent he named it Ny Carlsberg (New Carlsberg), while Carlsberg's name was changed to Gammel Carlsberg (English: Old Carlsberg).

 The oldest of the two buildings in which the hotel is now based is from 1881.
 It was used both as brewhouse, machine house and malt storage.
 The tower at the corner with Pasteursvej was a watertower.
 The adjacent part of the building contained residences for unmarried brewery workers.
 Living at the brewery enabled them to serve as fire guards.
-A new Ny Carlsberg Brewhouse was in 1901 completed on the other side of By Carlsbergvej.
+A new Ny Carlsberg Brewhouse was in 1901 completed on the other side of Ny Carlsbergvej.

 The newer of the two buildings in which the hotel is based is known as Storage Celler 3 (Lagerkælder 3).
 It was constructed in 1969.
 The building replaced an older building at the site.
 It had room for 6 million litres of beer.
 The tanks were removed in 1995 and the building was then used as archives and storage space.

 Architecture

-The old part of the building is constructed in red brick with arched windows, A Lomvard band is seen under the roof.
+The old part of the building is constructed in red brick with arched windows, and a Lomvard band is seen under the roof.
 The tower is topped by a tall roof lantern crowned by a copy of the Ancient Greek statue Praying Boy (original in Altes Museum).

 Storage Cellar 3 was designed by Svenn Eske Kristensen.
 The facade towards Pasteursvej is dominated by 60 golden mosaic discs in 5 rows, representing the horizontally placed, cylindrical tanks (with golden beer) with the same diameter that were originally located on the other side of the wall.